 Tips On Using A Belt Sander

-- Be Consistent In Preparation – Put in a fresh and new piece of sandpaper before you start the day.
-Make sure there are no furls or loops in the power cord for less interruptions as you move around.
+- Be Consistent In Preparation – Put in a fresh and a new piece of sandpaper before you start the day.
+Make sure there are no furls or loops in the power cord for fewer interruptions as you move around.
 Have the right protective gear on.
 Make sure the dust bag is empty.

 - Be Aware Of The Sandpaper You’re Using – Always remember that the rougher the grit of the sandpaper you place on the belt sander, the quicker you can deal with rough surfaces – but, on the other hand, you will need to switch to sandpaper with much finer grit to really make the surface as smooth as it should be.
 At any rate, you would do well to test the sander and the sandpaper on some scrap wood or material before you put it to work on the actual surface.

-- Be Diligent In Practice – Though you can use a belt sander right out of the box with ease, it does take just a little bit of practice for you to use the tool effectively, to the point that it literally becomes an extension of your body.
-The more you use the belt sander, the more you will see that the material you are smoothing has much more chance of getting damaged than your own body, and the more confident you will get in using it for more projects.
+- Be Diligent In Practice – Though you can use a belt sander right out of the box with ease, it does take just a little bit of practice for you to use the tool effectively, to the point that it becomes an extension of your body.
+The more you use the belt sander, the more you will see that the material you are smoothing has much more chance of getting damaged than your body and the more confident you will get in using it for more projects.

-- Be Innovative And Creative With Your Belt Sander – Remember that your belt sander is more or less capable of sanding more than just wood – and the moment you realize this, you will actually appreciate your belt sander so much more.
+- Be Innovative And Creative With Your Belt Sander – Remember that your belt sander is more or less capable of sanding more than just wood – and the moment you realize this, you will appreciate your belt sander so much more.
 For instance, did you know that you could make knife edges or wood chisels sharper simply by running them the right way through your belt sander?
-This isn’t actually too unorthodox as you may believe, it’s just that you need to remember that it isn’t just a table that could benefit from a smooth surface.
+This isn’t too unorthodox as you may believe, it’s just that you need to remember that it isn’t just a table that could benefit from a smooth surface.

 - Be Open For Advice – Sanding may have an initial reputation of being a monotonous chore, but if your ears are open for any suggestions in making the whole job easier with your belt sander, you will find out that there is a sense of pleasure and achievement to making sure that your project is finished appropriately.
 Take in as much advice as you could, from local acquaintances or online, preferably from those who have the same belt sander as you.